gs1/gs1-barcode-engine/README.md

 The GS1 Barcode Engine is a native C library that supports the generation of GS1 barcode symbols and processing of GS1 Application Identifier data.
-It includes bindings for C# .NET and demonstration console and GUI applications.
+It includes bindings for C# .NET and demonstration console and desktop applications.

 The supported symbologies are: